Carry a bit of springtime wherever you go with DIY Resin Flower Keychains!

 Step 7: Cut a small length of jewelry chain, and loop the jump ring through the end of the chain.
 Use the jewelry pliers to close the jump ring.

 Step 8: Open another jump ring with the jewelry pliers and hook it to the other end of the chain.
-Hold the open with the pliers while you do the next step.
+Hold it open with the pliers while you do the next step.

 Step 9: Hook the key ring onto the jump ring, then close the jump ring with the pliers.
 Now you have a beautiful keychain!